 - maximising impact at conferences

 - public engagement: the nuts and bolts

 You can request a place on any workshop using the University's online booking system, Personal Development Management System (PDMS).
 GRADskills workshops are only available for booking in PDMS one month before they are due to run.

-You can access further help by booking a one-on-one appointment with a tutor to help you develop study strategies, or you can attend a drop-in session at the University Library between 2pm and 4.45pm on Thursdays.
+You can access further help by booking a one-on-one appointment with a tutor to help you develop study strategies.